Palau opens 'sterile travel corridor' with Taiwan

 Following the arrival of the Palau president on his four-day official trip to Taiwan, the South China Morning Post reported Beijing has warned the United States not to cross its “red line” on Taiwan after the U.S. ambassador arrived on the island as part of the delegation from Palau.

-Unfazed, Whipps said "in Palau, we always like to look at ourselves as younger brother or sister to Taiwan" and that Palau has a "shared ancestry" with Taiwan.
+Unfazed, Whipps said, "In Palau, we always like to look at ourselves as younger brother or sister to Taiwan," and Palau has a "shared ancestry" with Taiwan.

 He said Palau welcomes Taiwan's people to "our nice beaches and see the beautiful fish and the toothless sharks – friendly sharks."